-mixture of equally many D and L enantiomers.
-Figure 4.9 shows that one always obtains a fully homochiral state, but in about 50% of the cases (or in 50% of the realizations of the same experiment), one obtains eventually a state with either just D enantiomers, and in the other 50% of the cases or realizations, one with only L enantiomers.
+a state with either just D enantiomers, and in the other 50% of the cases or realizations, one with only L enantiomers.
 When we talk about different cases or realizations, we must realize that the genesis of life on Earth is just one such realization.
 Another one may have occurred on Mars, or in the atmosphere of Venus, or elsewhere in the Galaxy.
-Of course, there is also the possibility of multiple geneses on Earth alone, with certain lifeforms being either completely or partially wiped out (Davies and Lineweaver 2005).
-The latter case may be particularly interesting in models where we allow for chemical evolution in models with spatial extent, which will also be discussed later in Sect.
-4.9.
+Of course, there is also the possibility of multiple geneses on Earth alone, with certain lifeforms being either completely or partially wiped out (Davies & Lineweaver, 2005).
+The latter case may be particularly interesting in models where we allow for chemical evolution in models with spatial extent, which will also be discussed later in Section 4.9.

-4.6 Evidence for Autocatalysis
+4.6 Evidence for autocatalysis

 Unlike the process of enantiomeric cross inhibition, where we have referred to the experiments of Joyce et al. (1984), the actual evidence for autocatalysis is poor.
-In fact, there is only the classical reaction of Soai et al. (1995) that exhibits autocatalysis and can lead to a finite enantiomeric excess; see Gehring et al. (2010) and Athavale et al. (2020) for more recent work clarifying the implications of the

-Soai reaction.
-However, the basic idea of autocatalysis remains plausible, especially since the discovery by Guerrier-Takada and Altman (1984) and Cech (1986) that RNA molecules can exhibit autocatalytic functionality.
+In fact, there is only the classical reaction of Soai et al. (1995) that exhibits autocatalysis and can lead to a finite enantiomeric excess; see Gehring et al. (2010) and Athavale et al. (2020) for more recent work clarifying the implications of the Soai reaction.
+However, the basic idea of autocatalysis remains plausible, especially since the discovery by Guerrier-Takada & Altman (1984) and Cech (1986) that RNA molecules can exhibit autocatalytic functionality.
 This was a very important discovery that earned Sidney Altman and Thomas R. Cech the Nobel Prize in Chemistry in 1989 "for their discovery of catalytic properties of RNA."
-It is this mechanism that is at the heart of the idea of an RNA world (Gilbert 1986).
+It is this mechanism that is at the heart of the idea of an RNA world (Gilbert, 1986).